tcorreabr/Parachute/README.md

 * Option to top/left/right/bottom desktops bar positioning.
 * More plasma theming support.
 * Click on desktops bar to animate it to fullscreen (simulating *KWin's* Desktop Grid effect).
-* One more shortcut to show/hide Parachute in this Desktop Grid like mode.
+* One more shortcut to invoke Parachute in this Desktop Grid like mode.